Recommended Products for Improving Technique, Flexibility and Strength

-Although the next two stretching tools we recommend are also really good for dancers and are most used by dancers, if you can only buy one stretching tool, than this would be it!
-This stretch strap is made from a strong non elastic material and has loops so you can secure your foot and grip the loops with your hands to help provide a good stretch.
+Although the next two stretching tools we recommend are also really good for dancers and are most used by dancers, if you can only buy one stretching tool then this would be it!
+This stretch strap is made from a strong non-elastic material and has loops so you can secure your foot and grip the loops with your hands to help provide a good stretch.

 This one from Amazon.com has the best reviews and comes with a mesh carry bag, quick info guide and access to an online educational portal with more information and exercises on how to use the strap!

 Stretch & Resistance Band Set

 A stretch band is a long loop of latex rubber that dancers use to help them hold stretches with some resistance.
 A Resistance band is a long wide thin strip of latex rubber that dancers use to work and strengthen specific muscles through specialized exercises.